dobromyslov/commerceml-parser/README.md

 ## Tanks to

-@kirill-zhirnov for his commerceml-js parser written in CoffeScript.
+@kirill-zhirnov for his commerceml-js parser written in CoffeeScript.

 ## License